Welcome to the MA in Rehabilitation Counseling Program,

 - This is accomplished in the most integrated setting possible, through the application of the counseling process.

 - The counseling process involves communication, goal setting, and beneficial growth or change through self-advocacy, psychological, vocational, social, and behavioral interventions.

-- This 72-credit graduate program combines required courses and field experiences, leading to a Master of Arts in Rehabilitation Counseling.
+This 90-credit graduate program combines required courses and field experiences, leading to a Master of Arts in Rehabilitation Counseling.

-- The program is fully accredited by CORE (Council on Rehabilitation Education).
+The program is fully accredited by CACREP (Council on Accreditation of Counseling & Related Educational Programs).

 Rehabilitation Counseling Mission and Objectives